 Try Europe’s Second Cities – and Second Countries and Second Islands

 For those of you eager to experience the continent at its finest weather-wise, my best advice on escaping the summer crowds in Europe is to spend your time in Europe’s second cities.
 For example, instead of Paris visit Lyon, which has glorious food, mouthwatering markets and riverside swimming pools, but was hit hard last year by the French train strikes, which resulted in a 25% drop in tourists, and was eagerly welcoming visitors.
 Also try: Valencia in Spain, Thessaloniki in Greece, Genoa or Trieste in Italy, and so on.
-See our post on Underrated Cities in Europe we Love for more ideas.
+See our post below on Underrated Cities in Europe we Love for more ideas.
 Or instead of second cities, try second countries: spend time in Kotor in Montenegro instead of Dubrovnik, Croatia.
 And second islands: while we love Mallorca, we recommend Menorca during the peak season.

 Visit the Cities Locals Abandon for the Beach

 August is beach month for locals as well as tourists, so while Europe’s star destinations of Paris, London, Barcelona, and Rome are busy year-round, more local cities, such as Madrid and Milan empty of tourists in August when residents de-camp to the beach.
 If you can handle the heat and the fact that the very best restaurants will be closed, this is a fantastic time to experience the cities that locals leave for the seaside.
-Just be sure to do as the locals do: head out in the morning, take things easy during the hottest part of the day, linger over lunch and head back to the hotel for a long siesta, then go out in the evening when the temperatures drop and the streets are livelier.
+Just be sure to do as the locals do: head out in the morning, take things easy during the hottest part of the day, linger over lunch, head back to the hotel for a long siesta, then go out in the evening when the temperatures drop and the streets are livelier.